Code review is an important part of the software development lifecycle. It allows developers to improve code quality dramatically.

 Why should you hire someone to do code reviews?

 Any software product, website, or mobile app, consists of code.
 The more consistent this code is, the more convenient it will be to work with it, for instance, if there's a need to change the project.

-A high-quality code should be easy to understand, flexible to modify, and readable.
+A perfect code should be easy to understand, flexible to modify, and readable.
 But since the work develops quickly, it may overlook these factors.
-That's why a code review procedure is necessary to improve its quality.
+That's why code reviews procedures are necessary to improve its quality.

-As a result, code review accelerates and streamlines the process of software development.
+As a result, code review accelerates and streamlines the software development process.

 1. Ensures consistency in design and implementation

 Every developer has a unique programming style.
 If developers continue to use their coding style, this hinders collaboration and delays progress.
 Code review forces developers to follow specific coding practices.
 Using this approach, all developers (including new ones) will understand the source code more easily.